Profile

 • 35g fresh yeast

-• warm milk, as needed
+• Warm milk, as needed

 • 1 tablespoon extra virgin olive oil

-• a pinch of salt
+• A pinch of salt

 For the filling

-• 5 salt-cured anchovies, rinsed and boned
+• 5 salted anchovies, soaked and deboned

-• 200g tuma cheese, torn into pieces
+• 200g tuma cheese, cut into small pieces

 • 2 tablespoons extra virgin olive oil